Table of Contents Show

 Now that I’ve lived in a full-service building for eight-plus years, I can understand the importance of owning an apartment in a building with a full-time staff.
 Continue reading so you can understand the reasons why you should consider buying in a doorman building.

 Accept UPS and FedEx packages.Accept UPS and FedEx packages.

 A great door attendant will announce your visitors.
 Whether Fresh Direct is in your lobby with a week’s supply of foodstuffs or your friends are on their way over for a cocktail party, your doorman will buzz your apartment to let you know who is on the way up.
 And of course, if you’re not home, your doorman will safely store your delivery, as I mentioned in the first point.

 You’ll have a tidier entrance.You’ll have a tidier entrance.

 Usually, door attendants clean up the entrance and lobby of your building, as well as the outside.
 Every apartment building’s public spaces should be spotless, in my opinion, and you’ll have a great feeling every time your return home to find a fresh-smelling, sparkling clean lobby, as well as sidewalks free of the trash.

 Higher resale valueHigher resale value

 For the reasons above, selling a unit in a doorman building will typically warrant a higher asking price than a comparable apartment in a building without staff.
 A full-time doorman is somewhat a luxury, and you’ll pay more for it, but you’ll reap the rewards when you go to sell.

-It’s true that a good super can take care of some the items above, and some New Yorkers swear by their super.
+An excellent super takes care of some of the items above, and some New Yorkers swear by their super.
 What you won’t get with a live-in super is a guest and delivery announcements, or that additional layer of security that comes with having a doorman.